Remuneration at SRV

 The remuneration of the company’s governing bodies – that is, the Board of Directors, CEO and deputy to the CEO – is based on the Remuneration Policy that was ratified by SRV’s Annual General Meeting of 26 March 2020 on the basis of the proposal of the Board of Directors.

 The company’s Remuneration Policy and Remuneration Reports for previous years (as from 2020) are available online at https://www.srv.fi/en/investors/cg/remuneration/.
 The current remuneration schemes for the company’s governing bodies and Corporate Executive Team are presented below.
 The description is updated when the information on remuneration changes significantly.

 - Remuneration of the Board of Directors

 The shareholders of SRV decide on the remunerations paid to the members of the Board on their work in the Board and the committees and their determination principles at the Annual General Meeting.
-Until the 2020 Annual General Meeting, the HR & Nomination Committee of the Board prepared a proposal on the remunerations of the members of the Board and the basis for the compensation of expenses annually.
+The Shareholders’ Nomination Board of SRV prepares proposals related to the salaries and other benefits of the members of the Board of Directors.

 - the annual remuneration of the Chairman of the Board is EUR 72,000

 - the annual remuneration of the Vice Chairman is EUR 48,000,

 - the annual remuneration of a member of the Board is EUR 36,000 and